Cold Comes the Night: Plot

 Chloe calls the police and tells them that she was a hostage.
 They tell her that Billy was not found at his house and decide to leave a squad-car there for her safety.
 Topo and Donnie meet Québécois mafia, Jacques and his associates in a car park.
 The mafia force Topo into the car and proceed to count the money to find that Topo is missing fifty grand, which Chloe has as her cut.
 When Jacques threatens to kill Topo, Topo kills them all.

-Back at the motel, Chloe packs her and Sophia's things, she sends the police away only to be approached by Topo to give her back her cut, when Billy shoots Topo and Donnie, and has cornered Chloe, who then throws him through a window, unintentionally fatally slicing his neck.
+Back at the motel, Chloe is packing her and Sophia's things when Topo shows to give her back her cut.
+However, Billy reappears out of nowhere and shoots Topo and Donnie.
+When Billy is strangling Chloe, she manages to push him off and he crashes through a glass door, fatally slicing his neck.

 Chloe sets the scene to look like a deal gone bad, and takes Sophia into a taxi to parts unknown.